3P0D/N3ST_Releases/README.md

 <br>

-this tool is primarily designed to automate the repetitive and tedious actions in my workflow. i hope it will be useful to you as well. updated whenever i can.
+this tool is primarily designed to automate the repetitive and tedious actions in my workflow. i hope it will be useful to you as well. updated whenever i can. i'm a beginner dev' so some conventions might not be followed.

 <br>